noaa-rsd/CUSP_Ruler/README.rst

 CUSP Ruler is a NOAA Remote Sensing Division ArcPro tool that calculates the length of Continually Updated Shoreline Product (CUSP) relative to a specified reference shoreline.
 More information about CUSP is available at https://shoreline.noaa.gov/data/datasheets/cusp.html.

+*Continually Updated Shoreline Product (CUSP) Coverage as of October 2019.*
 .. image:: ./support_files/CUSP_Overview_Map.png
-Continually Updated Shoreline Product (CUSP) Coverage as of October 2019.

 GUI
 ===

-CUSP Ruler has three inputs.
+CUSP Ruler has three inputs:

 =====================   ===================================================================
 INPUT                   DESCRIPTION